-He also publishes his research through initiatives like the architecture magazine San Rocco.
-Recently he founded CAMPO, a space to debate, study and celebrate architecture in Rome.
+He also forwards his research through curatorial initiatives like the architecture magazine San Rocco, where he was co-founder and memeber of the editorial board.
+He is one of the curators of CAMPO, a space to debate, study and celebrate architecture in Rome.

 2A+P/A has participated in conferences and symposia worldwide and published in a variety of international books and magazines, such as A10, Abitare, a+t, A+U, Architecture d’aujourd’hui, Architectural Review, Domus and Volume.